Belladonna and Opium

 - This medicine may be habit-forming with long-term use.

-- If you have been taking this medicine on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
+- If you have been taking belladonna and opium on a regular basis and you stop it all of a sudden, you may have signs of withdrawal.
 Do not stop taking belladonna and opium all of a sudden without calling your doctor.
 Tell your doctor if you have any bad effects.

 - Talk with your doctor before you use other drugs and natural products that slow your actions.